 Frequently Asked Questions

-To ask further questions we recommend the following: there is a long-standing, privately run Crimean War discussion group at Yahoo!Groups.
-It is separate from the CWRS.
-It is free, but you do need a Yahoo ID to apply to join.
-It is here: Crimean War Group at Yahoo!Groups
+There is a long-standing, privately run Crimean War discussion group at groups.io.
+It is free, but you need to apply to join.
+It is here: Crimean War Group at groups.io.

 Where answers to questions contain links to one or more sites with searchable databases indication is given by the following: